talha2021skipq/ProximaCentauri/talha/sprint2/talha_project/README.md

-# Sprint1: Creation of web health monitoring system
+# Sprint2: Creating CI/CD Pipeline
-## Project Summary
+# Project Summary

-In the sprint1 at skipq, we designed a web health monitoring system, that will periodically monitor the web health metrics like latency and availability and then raise an alarm when the metrics breach the specified threshold.
-The rasied alarms will be stored in a dynamodb  table.
-After achieving this milestone, we extended the monitoring system's scope by reading a file having URLS from an S3 bucket and then run our project on the number of urls found in that file.
-So all the web health metrics will be published for all of the URLs and also it will raise the respective alarms for each URL whenever the metrics breach the minimum threshold.
+In the sprint2 at skipQ, I created a CI/CD pipeline with beta and production stage.
+In the pipeline, the first step is to set up the source and then build environment for it to get deployed.
+After that, I embedded the feature of automatic update in pipeline on the trigger or change in the source repository.
+After the setup, the code is build and deployed in beta stage, where I have added pre-unit tests.
+In the last, I have added a prod stage in the same region with manual approval.
+I had already designed a web health monitoring system, that will periodically monitor the web health metrics, so in sprint 2 I added another feature, that is to raise an alarm on the metric(Duration) of my lambda function and then raise an alarm after a specific threshold.
+An alias for my web health lambda function is created.
+And upon the alarm, I have shifted the traffic to the alias of that lambda function.
 ## Services Covered

 1. AWS Dynamodb